Light-enhanced dipolar interactions between exciton polaritons: Stark-shift dependence of polariton interaction constants and Hopfield coefficients

-In general, we can see that the LP interactions are the largest when their exciton fraction is dominated by the IX component, i.e., when $\delta_{\text{IX}}<0$.
-This behaviour agrees with the experimental observations of Ref.~\cite{Togan2018} in a microcavity hosting coupled InGaAs quantum wells which reported the enhancement of the LP interactions as their indirect exciton fraction was increased.
-However, we can also observe in Figs.~\ref{fig:TLL} (a,b,c) that the $g_{LL}$ curves for $d/a_0=2,3$, exhibit a peak at finite negative values of $\delta_{\text{IX}}$ and decrease for further negative exciton detunings.
+In general, we see that the LP interactions are largest when the exciton fraction is dominated by the IX component.
+This behavior agrees with the experimental observations of Ref.~\cite{Togan2018} in a microcavity hosting coupled InGaAs quantum wells, which reported an enhancement of the LP interactions as the indirect exciton fraction increased.
+However, we also observe in Figs.~\ref{fig:TLL}(a,b,c) that the LP interaction constant exhibits a peak at finite values of $\Delta$ and decreases for further positive detunings.
 This effect is due to the dependence of the interactions on the collision energy.
-Indeed, for large and negative $\delta_{\text{IX}}$, the lower polariton approaches the lower hybrid exciton energy $\epsilon_{-}$ from below, and the interactions must vanish logarithmically when $E_0^L\rightarrow\epsilon_{-}$.
-This effect becomes more pronounced as $d$ increases, since a smaller interlayer tunneling $t$ reduces the hybridization with the photon.
-All in all, we find that the strongest LP interactions occur when the exciton content of the polariton is dominated by the indirect exciton (i.e., the interactions are enhanced when the polariton is more dipolar), while still maintaining a non-negligible photon fraction (i.e., the interactions are enhanced by the coupling to light).
+Indeed, for large and positive $\Delta$, the LP approaches the lower hybrid exciton (hX$^{-}_{1}$) energy $E^{-}_{\mathbf{0},1}$ from below, and the interactions must vanish logarithmically when $E_\mathbf{0}^{(1)} \rightarrow E^{-}_{\mathbf{0},1}$.
+Overall, we find that the strongest LP interactions occur when the exciton content of the polariton is dominated by the indirect exciton (i.e., the interactions are enhanced when the polariton is more dipolar), while still maintaining a non-negligible photon fraction (i.e., the interactions are enhanced by the coupling to light).